Closure After Divorce: 9 Painful Truths About Letting Go Gracefully

 • 🖤It was a dysfunctional mess.
 You’re stuck between rage and relief.

 • 🖤It was abusive.
-You’re lucky to be alive—but trauma wants answers it’ll never get.
+You’re lucky to be alive, but trauma wants answers it’ll never get.

-And that’s the kicker: closure after divorce depends heavily on the type of relationship you’re trying to recover from.
+Closure after divorce depends heavily on the type of relationship you’re trying to recover from.

-2. You Don’t Need Their Permission to Move On
+💔2.
+You Don’t Need Their Permission to Move On

 🚀Closure after divorce starts when you stop needing them to agree with your version of the truth.